-Brake Linings
+Brake Linings or Disk Pads

-On some brake drums, there are openings where the brake linings can be seen from outside the drum.
-For this type of drum, check that a visible amount of brake lining is showing.
+- Brake linings (where visible) should not be worn dangerously thin. - On some brake drums, there are openings where the brake linings can be seen from outside the drum.
+For this type of drum, check that a visible amount of brake lining is showing

 Note: Be prepared to perform the same brake components inspection on every axle (power unit and trailer, if equipped).
+Electric trailer brakes - check that electric lines are secure and casing is not worn or cracked.

-11.2.4 - Wheels
+10.2.4 - Wheels